 For additional information on airline cancellation policies and refunds, see the master list of our friends at Forbes here.

 Most Affected Countries

-According to sources via Worldometer, the following countries are the top 10 most affected in the world:
+According to sources via Worldometer, which states that almost 2 million people have been infected by the Covid-19 virus, the following countries are the top 10 most affected in the world:

 Is Global Mobility under attack?

 The world is more mobile than ever, and times like these are yet another testament to that.
 Movement of people, ideas, and services have defined the 21st century, driving innovations and uniting populations.
 Despite increasing visa restrictions, the current pandemic does not define the end of globalization, but rather the start of responsible mobility.